My name is Kate Thompson and I am a children's author. I also write as K.R. Thompson when writing my longer fiction for children, including my new

 But then I was lucky enough to become a mum to two lovely boys and from my very first bedtime story session, I fell back into love with picture books and storytelling.

-It took lots of hard work and persistence, but I now live by the sea and spend my days having bookish adventures of my own making.
-And who knows, maybe one day I'll find a mystery that needs solving too!
+It took lots of hard work and persistence, but I now live by the sea and spend my days having bookish adventures of my own making, which even involves creating my very own mysteries to solve!
+And who knows, maybe one day I'll find a real-life mystery that needs solving too!

 - I am completely deaf in my right ear.